sharontherese/latin-mass-wedding/content/married-saints/index.md

 # Books on married saints

-O’Malley, V.J.
-Saintly Companions: A Cross-Reference of Sainted Relationships.
-Alba House, 1995.

-Neill, T.P.
-They Lived the Faith: Great Lay Leaders of Modern Times, 1951.
+Bogle, J., and J. Bogle. _A Heart for Europe: The Lives of Emperor Charles and Empress Zita of Austria-Hungary._ Gracewing Books.
+Fowler Wright, 1990.

-Burton, Doris.
-Great Catholic Mothers of Yesterday and To-Day.
-London: Paternoster, 1951.
+Burton, Doris. _Great Catholic Mothers of Yesterday and to-Day._ London: Paternoster, 1951.

+Delany, S.P. _Married Saints._ Longmans, Green, 1935.

+Ellis, Alice Thomas. _Home Life._ Royal National Institute of the Blind, 2004.

-Ferdinand Holböck, S.T.D.
-Married Saints and Blesseds: Through the Centuries.
-Ignatius Press, 2017.
+Ferdinand Holböck, S.T.D. _Married Saints and Blesseds: Through the Centuries._ Ignatius Press, 2017.

+Fink, J.F. _Married Saints._ Alba House, 1999.

-Ford, David C., Mary S. Ford, and Kallistos.
-Marriage as a Path to Holiness : Lives of Married Saints.
-2013.
+Ford, David C., Mary S. Ford, and Kallistos. _Marriage as a Path to Holiness : Lives of Married Saints._ 2013.

-Fink, J.F.
-Married Saints.
-Alba House, 1999.

-Delany, S.P.
-Married Saints.
-Longmans, Green, 1935.

-Bogle, J., and J. Bogle.
-A Heart for Europe: The Lives of Emperor Charles and Empress Zita of Austria-Hungary.
-Gracewing Books.
-1990.

-Brown, N.C., and D. Ahlquist.
-The Woman Who Was Chesterton.
-ACS Books.
-ACS Books, 2015.
+Neill, T. P. _They Lived the Faith: Great Lay Leaders of Modern Times._ Literary Licensing, LLC, 2012.

+O'Malley, V. J. _Saintly Companions: A Cross-Reference of Sainted Relationships._ Alba House, 1995.

+von Hildebrand, D., A. von Hildebrand, and P. Kreeft. _The Art of Living._ Hildebrand Project, 2017.

+# Blog posts on married saints

+A Clerk of Oxford, "The Cloud of Witnesses," 2009, https://aclerkofoxford.blogspot.com/2009/11/cloud-of-witnesses.html